How many words do you need to speak a language fluently?

 Technically speaking, I don't “know” words like this and would fail your tests, but I'm not trying to be a walking dictionary I'm trying to actually use the language in the real world!

-This is why I haven’t really defined any tests to take at the end of this three month period and would prefer to just make a series of videos where I’m using Mandarin with natives – I know from experience what level of comfort I need for C2 and am aiming a bit below that.
-I’m not sure if I’ll reach it, but your tests are worthless to me in terms of knowing that I have.
+This is why I haven't really defined any tests to take at the end of my language missions and would prefer to just make a series of videos where I'm using the language with natives – I know from experience what level of comfort I need for C2 and am aiming a bit below that.
+I'm not sure if I'll reach it, but your tests are worthless to me in terms of knowing that I have.
 Flow in conversations and living my life through the language in complex social situations is the real test.

 Academics will be big crybabies about this because having a life is not something that you can test for.